Closing the Bones Workshop

 What makes this workshop unique?

-We feel that beyond the physical aspect of closing the bones, there is a spiritual aspect to the massage, which provide a safe space/ritual for the mother to feel nurtured and release emotions associated with the birth and motherhood.
-Having experienced the massage ourselves and given the massage to new and not so new mothers, we have both experienced and witness how powerful this ritual can be in releasing birth emotions, even many years after the birth itself.
+Beyond the physical aspect of closing the bones, there is a spiritual aspect to the massage, which provide a safe space/ritual for the mother or woman to feel nurtured and release emotions associated with the experience of giving birth.
+Having experienced the massage myself and given the massage to new and not so new mothers, we have both experienced and witness how powerful this ritual can be in releasing birth emotions, even many years after the birth itself.
 It is similarly helpful to any woman, to mark significant endings and beginnings.

 Her tears began to flow.
-We sat and held her space for some time and, when it felt right, we released the rebozo and covered her in a blanket and sat silently, each with a hand on her, as she cried.
-We could sense it was a well-overdue release for her.
+I sat and held her space for some time and, when it felt right, released the rebozo and covered her in a blanket and sat silently, with a hand on her, as she cried.
+I could sense it was a well-overdue release for her.

-Some days later, she told us that a great shift had happened inside her.
+Some days later, she told me that a great shift had happened inside her.
 She has released feelings about her birth and the pent up tensions of the last 2 years and now everything felt different.
-This experience has reiterated for us how powerful and necessary it is to spend time nurturing the mother in a very physical way, honouring her amazing pelvis.
+This experience has reiterated for me how powerful and necessary it is to spend time nurturing the mother in a very physical way, honouring her amazing pelvis.